abbas-samadani/Approval_Comment/README.md

 ## Test

-This project is testable by following this command:
+To test this project, you can use the following command:

 `php artisan test`

 ## Front-End

 A React front-end is included in this project for displaying and approving comments.
-The front-end code is located in the `resources/js/components` directory.
+The front-end code is located in the `front_end` directory.

 ### Requirements